ccf-testing/www/content/doc/install.md

 ## Ubuntu (20.04 LTS)

-The packages given here were tested under Ubuntu 20.04 LTS, but probably also work on later versions of Ubuntu, maybe requiring slight adjustments.
+The packages given here were tested under Ubuntu 20.04 LTS, but could also work on later versions of Ubuntu, possibly requiring adjustments.

 Install the following required packages: